StollerSystem/C_Salon/README.md

 ## Description

 This app will allow you to add Stylists which will be saved to a database.
-Then you can add Clients which will each be linked to one Stylist.
+Then you can add Clients which will also be saved and  linked to one Stylist.
 You can navigate to different pages to list stylists/clients, add them, edit and delete them.
 Each page that lists out stylists/clients also has a filter function to search for specific names.

 ## Setup/Installation Requirements